omni-us/jsonargparse/README.rst

 :py:meth:`.ArgumentParser.parse_string` to parse a config file or a config string respectively.

-All parsers include a :code:`--print_config` option.
+Parsers that have an :class:`.ActionConfigFile` also include a :code:`--print_config` option.
 This is useful particularly for command line tools with a large set of options to create an initial config file including all default values.
-If the `ruyaml
-<https://ruyaml.readthedocs.io>`__ package is installed, the config can be
-printed having the help descriptions content as yaml comments by using :code:`--print_config=comments`.
+If the `ruyaml <https://ruyaml.readthedocs.io>`__ package is installed, the config can be printed having the help descriptions content as yaml comments by using :code:`--print_config=comments`.
 Another option is :code:`--print_config=skip_null` which skips entries whose value is :code:`null`.